taheri24/xpanel/backend/README.md

 ### Fallback Behavior

-If a MockFile is specified but doesn't exist or can't be read, the system automatically falls back to the actual database query/action with a warning log.
+If a MockDataSet is specified but doesn't exist or can't be read, the system automatically falls back to the actual database query/action with a warning log.
 This ensures graceful degradation:

 ```
-WARN Mock file error, falling back to database query queryId=GetUsers mockFile=./mocks/users.json error=...
+WARN Mock data set error, falling back to database query queryId=GetUsers mockDataSet=./mocks/users.json error=...
 ```

-### Using MockFile in Development
+### Using MockDataSet in Development

 1. **Create mock JSON files** alongside your feature definitions
-2. **Set MockFile attribute** on queries/actions you want to mock
+2. **Set MockDataSet attribute** on queries/actions you want to mock
 3. **Test API endpoints** without database dependencies
-4. **Switch to real database** by removing MockFile attributes or deleting mock files
+4. **Switch to real database** by removing MockDataSet attributes or deleting mock files

 The system handles the transition seamlessly without code changes.